KonstantinosTourtsakis/RAGE-Mod-Manager/README.md

 - Make sure [Python3](https://www.python.org/downloads/) is installed
 - Extract the `RAGE Mod Manager` folder in the same drive where your games are located (the tool won't work if its in a separate drive)
 - Open `RAGEModManager.py` file using a text editor (ex: Notepad).
 Add the path to your game folders as well as the path to the provided mods folder ( GTA IV Mods, GTA V Mods, RDR2 Mods)
+- Delete the empty.gitkeep files found in the Mods folders
+- Double click RAGEModManager.py to use the tool :)

 ## Permission
 Please, don't redistribute the source code unless this repository is gone.
 If you want to share the source with other people link them to this page.